-Pompeo sees hard road ahead but pursues North Korean denuclearisation talks
+Pompeo sees hard road ahead but pursues North Korean denuclearization talks

 Pompeo’s meeting with Japan’s Minister of Foreign Affairs Taro Kono and South Korean Foreign Minister Kang Kyung-wha followed Pompeo’s two days of talks in Pyongyang that ended on Saturday.

-“When we spoke to them about denuclearisation, they did not push back,” Pompeo told a news conference.
+“When we spoke to them about denuclearization, they did not push back,” Pompeo told a news conference.
 “The road ahead will be difficult and challenging and we know that critics will try to minimize the work that we’ve achieved.”

 Pompeo spoke after North Korea said the talks “brought us in a dangerous situation where we may be shaken in our unshakable will for denuclearization, rather than consolidating trust.”